aancel/blindtest-builder/README.md

 ## Requirements

-The only requirements are python, eye-d3.
+The only requirements are python and eye-d3 (Preferably install the latest version through pip: `sudo pip install eye-d3`).

 ### Mac OS X installation